Korean State Railway

-The Korean State Railway is the operating arm of the Ministry of Railways of North Korea, commonly called the State Rail.
+The Korean State Railway is the operating arm of the Ministry of Railways of the Democratic People's Republic of Korea, commonly called the State Rail.
 Its headquarters are in P'yŏngyang.
 The current Minister of Railways is Chang Jun-song.

 History

 1945–1953: Liberation, partition, and the Korean War

 The first railways in the future territory of North Korea were built during the period of Japanese rule by the Chosen Government Railway (Sentetsu), the South Manchuria Railway (Mantetsu) and private companies such as the Chosen Railway (Chōtetsu).
 At the end of the Pacific War, 2,879.3 km (2,466.1 km of standard gauge, and 413.2 km of 762 mm narrow gauge) was Sentetsu owned, and 851.5 km (678.4 km of standard gauge and 173.1 km of narrow gauge) was privately owned.
 In September 1945 the rolling stock was 678 locomotives (124 steam tank, 446 tender, 99 narrow gauge steam, and 8 electric locomotives), one steam-powered railway crane, 29 powered railcars, 747 passenger cars, and 6,928 freight cars.

 The official division of Korea into Soviet and American zones of occupation along the 38th parallel in August 1945 disrupted train service on the (former) Kyŏngwŏn and Kyŏngŭi Lines.
 However, as early as 26 August, the Soviet army began operating trains on the Kyŏngŭi Line north of Sariwŏn; in the south the US Army Transportation Corps took control of the railways and restarted service on the Kyŏngŭi Line from Tosŏng (north of Kaesŏng) to the south.
 In May 1946 crossing the 38th parallel without a permit became illegal, and on 9 August 1946 identification cards became necessary for rail travel in the northern part of Korea.

 On 10 August 1946 the Provisional People’s Committee for North Korea nationalised all railways in the Soviet occupation zone; everything related to railway operations came under the aegis of the People's Committee for Transportation.
 The railways were nearly paralysed by a lack of experienced staff as a result of the expulsion of ethnic Japanese – most railway workers, especially the skilled labourers, the locomotive crews, mechanics, engineers, and administrators, were Japanese; to make the situation worse, the Soviet Army plundered a great deal of industrial equipment from northern Korea – factory machines, components for hydroelectric dams, and a large number of locomotives and rolling stock.
 Passengers resorted to riding on the infrequent freight trains, and even on locomotives.

 Ceremony commemorating the completion of the electrification of the Yangdŏk–Sinch'ang section of the P'yŏngwŏn Line in 1948.